joaobarros1/joaobarros1/README.md

 ***Web Developer***

 *Hi there, welcome to my GitHub profile!
 My name is João Pedro, and I am from São Paulo, Brazil.
-My passion is programming, I do this professionally and as a hobby.
-Nowadays, I am a React developer at an e-commerce.
-Always applying the best programming practices, clean code concepts, and SOLID principles.*
+Programming is what I like to do, I do this professionally and as a hobby as well.
+Nowadays, I am acting as a React developer for telecom e-commerce, always applying the best programming practices, clean code concepts, and SOLID principles.*

 👨‍🎓 Systems Analysis and Development